 The Ixopo WTP supplies the Greater Ixopo Area.
-Average daily sales from the WTP between July 2018 and June 2019 were approximately 2.6 M&/day.
-There was an increase in the monthly sales from July 2018 to June 2019 due to normal growth in demand.
-The demand in Ixopo has subsequently increased to pre-drought levels.
-The Harry Gwala Municipality has agreed that a growth of 1% is appropriate for demand projections over the next four years for this area (Figure 3.10).
+Average daily sales from the WTP between July 2019 and June 2020 were approximately 2.62 M&/day.
+There was an increase in the monthly sales from July 2019 to June 2020 due to normal growth in demand but this growth had reduced towards June 2020.
+The demand in Ixopo has increased to pre-drought levels for the majority of the year with a drop in sales towards the latter part of the financial year and this could be attributed to the effects of the lockdown.
+The Harry Gwala Municipality has agreed that a growth of 2% is appropriate for demand projections over the next four years for this area (Figure 3.10).